 I hope you found this article helpful and informative.
 If you have anything you’d like to share or any opinions about my website, please speak up.
 I look forward to your comments, questions, and the sharing of ideas.

 Disclaimer: I am not a personal trainer or a healthcare professional.
-The above guidelines are what work best for me and might not be the right guidelines for you.
-I always recommend consulting a doctor or health professional before making changes to your diet and/or fitness routine.
+The above guidelines are what work best for me and might not be the proper guidelines for you.
+I always recommend consulting a doctor or health professional before making changes to your diet and fitness routine.